frameworklori/lori-framework-site/docs/cases/LORI-CASE-012.md

 - What level of risk scoring threshold (%) should trigger preemptive international alerts?
 - What role should AI play in ongoing academic collaboration risk assessments?

+- Why did the individual choose to smuggle the research strains rather than applying through legitimate channels for authorized importation

 ---

 ## Verdict Template